skoonin/slackr-archiver/README.md

 + Perform a **Dry-Run**.
 This should always be done first.
 + **Archive** channels with 60+ days of inactivity
 + **Notify** dead channels with 30+ days of inactivity
-  + Note: This will reset a channels activity and it will become "active" again.
   + To edit the message text, you need to edit <code>archiver_slackr.rb</code>
 + You can alter the Inactivity time in <code>archiver_slackr.rb</code>